aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/AmazonGameLiftIntegration/README.md

 Configure the `AmazonGameLiftIntegration` component of the `AmazonGameLiftIntegration` Actor to set up API endpoints.
 Set `M Login Endpoint` value to the `LoginEndpoint` value found in the CustomIdentityComponentStack Outputs.
 Then set the `M Gamelift Integration Backend Endpoint Url` to the endpoint `AmazonGameLiftIntegrationBackendEndpointUrl` value found in the *AmazonGameLiftIntegrationBackend* Outputs.

 Press play to test the integration.
 You'll see the login, backend call activity, latency data, and game server connection in the Output Log as well as key items on on screen log as well.
+The client only sends the player session ID to the server and then quits after receiving the response to the validation.

 ## Unity integration